The short answer

 How much exercise does a Border Collie really need?

-- Young adult BC (1–7 years): 60–90 minutes physical + 30–60 minutes mental work, split across the day
+- Young adult BC (1 to 7 years): roughly an hour or more of physical work plus 30 to 60 minutes of mental work, split across the day

-- Senior BC (8+ years): 30–60 minutes physical + 30–45 minutes mental
+- Senior BC (8+ years): shorter physical work, similar mental engagement

-The reason: physical exhaustion makes a BC tired for an hour; mental engagement satisfies the working drive that makes them BCs.
+The reason: physical exhaustion makes a BC tired for an hour.
+Mental engagement satisfies the working drive that makes them BCs.

 Why does mental stimulation matter more than physical exercise?

-Under-stimulated BCs develop predictable behavioural problems:
+Under-stimulated BCs develop predictable behaviour problems:

-- Tail-chasing, shadow-fixation
+- Tail-chasing and shadow-fixation

 - Fence-running